jonrau1/ElectricEye/README.md

 ## Configuring ElectricEye

 Refer to sub-headings for per-CSP or per-SaaS setup instructions.
 Go to [Outputs](./docs/outputs/OUTPUTS.md) to, well, learn about Outputs and examples.

+For information on running ElectricEye in parallel to speed up assessments of large environments, see the [Parallel Execution Guide](./docs/setup/Parallel_Execution.md).

 ### Public Cloud Service Providers